Tre McLean: High school career

 McLean attended West Ashley High School at Charleston, South Carolina.
-As a senior at West Ashlet, McLean averaged 16.2 points, 2.7 steals and 2.2 assists per game, leading the Wildcats to a 20-6 record as a senior and to the third round of the South Carolina Class 4A playoffs.
+As a senior at West Ashley, McLean averaged 16.2 points, 2.7 steals and 2.2 assists per game, leading the Wildcats to a 20-6 record as a senior and to the third round of the South Carolina Class 4A playoffs.

 College career

 Queens College

 McLean started his college career with Queens College, where he played for one year.
 He averaged 5 points and 5.1 rebounds per game, being the second best rebounder of the team.

 Chattanooga

 The following year, he was transferred to Chattanooga, where he stayed for the next 3 years.
 As a senior, McLean averaged 13.7 points and 5.4 rebounds per game, earning All-Southern Conference recognition.
 During his tenure with the Mocs, he averaged 10 points, 4.9 rebounds, 1.9 assists and 1.3 steals per game.